NathanielIskandar/Autonomous-Driving-Planning-and-Control-Project/README.md

 ## Future Directions
-Moving forward, the project aims to delve deeper into optimization algorithms, specifically leveraging cvxpy as taught in EECS127.
+Moving forward, the project aims to delve deeper into optimization algorithms, specifically leveraging the `cvxpy` library to perform complex computational math for optimization techniques as taught in EECS127.
 This direction involves a more profound understanding of mathematical optimization problems and integrating these concepts to enhance the autonomous driving system's efficiency and adaptability.